 General Care and Maintenance

-As a general rule of thumb, treat the instrument as a person.
+As a general rule of thumb, treat the instrument as you would a person.
 What is uncomfortable for you is also uncomfortable for it.
-This means that leaving the instrument in the car for any period of time, winter or summer, can be very fatal for the instrument.
-In the winter time, due to the extreme cold, the instrument could easily crack, and in the summer time, due to the heat, the instrument’s varnish can quickly melt or the glue holding the instrument together can soften and lose its adhesive properties.
-Any drastic change in temperature from cold to hot or vice versa can also lead to extensive damage.
+This means that leaving the instrument in the car for any period of time, winter or summer, could be very fatal for the instrument.
+In the winter time due to the extreme cold, the instrument could easily crack.
+Additionally, in the summer time due to the heat, the instrument’s varnish could quickly melt, or the glue holding the instrument together could soften and lose its adhesive properties.
+Any drastic change in temperature from cold to hot, humid to dry, or vice-versa could lead to extensive damage.

 Inside violin family instruments, there is a small wooden stick called the soundpost.
 The soundpost is designed to help transfer vibrations from the bridge and top to the back of the instrument.
 It also serves a secondary purpose of keeping the tension applied to the top of the instrument from the strings and bridge from crushing the top of the instrument.
 In the event of the soundpost falling, it is important that the strings be loosened immediately to prevent any damage to the top of the instrument.

-Humidity also plays a role in the instruments well-being.
+Humidity also plays a role in an instrument’s well-being.
 When traveling to arid or dry climates, moisture should be given to the instrument by means of a damp-it or case humidifier to prevent the wood from drying out and cracking.
 Humidifying the instrument on a regular basis is only necessary if living in an area with low humidity levels.

-Bridge: Bridge has to be maintain always perpendicular with body.
-When students try to tune instrument, bridge is leaning towards scrollside.
-If student doesn’t take care of that, the result will be like the picture above.
-If you have this looking bridge, you have to bring your instrument to the shop and get the new bridge.
+Bridge: The bridge has to always be maintained perpendicular to body.
+When students try to tune their instruments, the bridge’s tendency will be to lean towards the scrollside.
+If teacher does not reset the bridge when needed, over time the bridge will warp as shown above.
+If your bridge , you have to bring your instrument to the shop and get the new bridge.
 If a player leave the bridge like above and play for a long time, sometimes bridge breaks then it will give a lot of damage to the front, so please do not leave your bridge like above picture.